 - Message their provider with non-urgent medical questions.

 - Obtain lab and test results.

-- Schedule, view and cancel appointments.
+- Schedule, view and cancel appointments, including virtual visits.

 Akron Children’s Hospital answers your most frequently asked questions about MyChart.

 I can’t remember my password.
 How can I reset it?

 You can reset your password by clicking on the “Forgot Password?” link under the Sign-In button on the MyChart Welcome page.
 You will be asked to enter your MyChart Username, zip code and date of birth.
 For security purposes, you will receive an email with a unique code that needs to be entered to continue resetting your password.
 Finally, you’ll be asked to enter a new password.